Skip to main content

 • Learn ways to get and stay physically fit

-While it’s safe for most people to begin an exercise program, Dr. Cox says those with chronic medical conditions, such as high blood pressure, should consult with their provider before beginning to work out.
+While it's safe for most people to begin an exercise program, if you have a chronic medical condition, such as high blood pressure, you should consult with your primary care provider before beginning to work out.

 Low-cost workouts